crazy-djactor/ogen-tools/README.md

 For more information, please go to the [Compiler Instructions](./compiler/README.md)
 ### Launcher

-the launcher is a daemon script that runs a test network automatically.
+The launcher is a daemon script that runs a test network automatically.

 For more information, please go to the [Launcher Instructions](./launcher/README.md)